It is a thrill ride nobody wanted. Just months after reporting their highest annual profits in eight years, U.S. airlines are in a nose-dive...

 It comes as United’s directors ponder one of the biggest strategic maneuvers in the carrier’s 77-year history: a high-risk merger with US Airways that could reap rewards if executives can steer clear of potentially ruinous labor showdowns.

 Airline mergers are unwieldy and notoriously difficult to complete.
 Continental, meanwhile, has other suitors.
-The Houston-based carrier has also talked with American Airlines and could opt to remain allied with its current marketing partners, Delta and Northwest Airlines, which are also merging, sources said.
+The Houston-based carrier has also held talks with American Airlines and could opt to remain allied with its current marketing partners, Delta and Northwest Airlines, which are also merging, sources said.

-“Change clearly needs to be made, and it’s going to have to come across a host of areas,” said Kathryn Mikells, United’s vice president for investor relations, who declined to discuss the company’s negotiations with US Airways or Continental.
+“Change clearly needs to be made, and it’s going to have to come across a host of areas,” said Kathryn Mikells, United’s vice president for investor relations, who declined to discuss its negotiations with US Airways or Continental.
 “There isn’t a single silver bullet.”

 The carriers could also eliminate costs by paring operations at selected hubs where their networks overlap.
-Harteveldt sees US Airways operations at Philadelphia, Washington, D.C., and Phoenix as prime candidates for cuts.
+Harteveldt sees US Airways operations at Philadelphia, Washington and Phoenix as prime candidates for cuts.

-The sell-off that has battered both airlines’ stocks could actually work to the advantage of investors in the merger.
-US Airways’ market capitalization has shrunk to $718 million, the lowest among major carriers; United’s worth is $1.74 billion, down 61 percent since Jan.
+And the sell-off that has battered both airlines’ stocks could actually work to the advantage of investors in the merger.
+US Airways’ market capitalization has shrunk to just $718 million, the lowest among major carriers; United’s worth is $1.74 billion, down 61 percent since Jan.
 1.